cert-manager/website/content/docs/getting-started/README.md

 It should also be possible to visit `https://$DOMAIN_NAME` in your web browser, without any errors or warnings.

+That concludes the tutorial.
+You now understand how cert-manager integrates with Kubernetes Ingress and cloud Ingress controllers.
+You have learned how to use cert-manager to get free Let's Encrypt SSL certificates.
+And you have seen how the certificates can be used by a cloud based load balancer to terminate SSL connections from Internet clients and forward HTTPS requests to a web server running in your Kubernetes cluster.

+> 💵 Read the [Clean up section](#clean-up) to learn how to delete all the resources that you created in this tutorial and reduce your cloud bill.
+>
+> 🔰 Read the [Troubleshooting section](#troubleshooting) if you encounter difficulties with the steps described in this tutorial.

 ## Clean up

 After completing the tutorial you can clean up by deleting the cluster and the domain name and the static IP as follows: